Witchaven and Witchaven II - Bugs and idiosyncracies

 The Witchaven games are notoriously buggy.
 Here you can find some troubleshooting tips and a catalog of observed bugs, with their causes if known.
 I have tried my best to document the game's behavior accurately, but be aware that in some cases I may have misinterpreted the game's source code, or strange bugs in the behavior may manifest that I haven't caught yet.

 The biggest problems you are likely to run into are clock speed issues.
-EGwhaven should patch all of these out, and work well on DOSBox, although I do not guarantee exact correctness for time-sensitive functions.
+EGwhaven attempts to patch these out, although the fix is not quite perfect yet and I do not guarantee exact correctness for time-sensitive functions.
 Playing on a native machine rather than emulation will usually net you better results for the vanilla EXEs; the closer to the system the game was developed for, the better.

 Adjusting for speed issues in DOSBox: